josterpi/josterpi.github.io/_carols/the-first-noel.md

 Nowell, nowell, nowell, nowell,
 Born is the King of Israel.

-6. Then enter'd in those wise men three,
+6. Then entered in those wise men three,
 Full reverently upon their knee,
-And offer'd there, in his presence,
+And offered there, in his presence,
 Their gold, and myrrh, and frankincense.
 Nowell, nowell, nowell, nowell,
 Born is the King of Israel.